Atlas-OS/Atlas/tools/release/README-RC.txt

 - In Atlas Manager, open Settings and choose Export diagnostics, then share the ZIP it shows you.
 It is redacted, and nothing is uploaded automatically.
-- If the window will not open, run: AtlasManager.exe --export-diagnostics
+- If the window will not open, run: AtlasManager.exe --export-diagnostics The ZIP is saved under %LOCALAPPDATA%\AtlasOS\App\Diagnostics and a message box shows the exact path.
+- If the app crashed before it could export anything, its logs are in
+  %LOCALAPPDATA%\AtlasOS\App\Logs (app-*.log; %TEMP%\AtlasDiagnostics when
+  that folder could not be created).
+Attach the newest one to your report.
 - Say which candidate you used (@RC_ID@ appears under the title bar and in Settings > About), what you did, and what you expected.